ralvescosta/the_kubernetes_book/README.md

 # The Kubernetes Book 2022 Edition
 by Nigel Poulton & Pushkar Joglekar

+All the yaml files was provide by the book author in the [following repository](https://github.com/nigelpoulton/TheK8sBook)

 ## 2: Kubernetes principles of operation

 ### Control Plane and Worker Nodes